 EVERFI Ignition Digital Wellness and Safety Answers

-Ignition: Digital Wellness and Safety is a comprehensive, educational program focused on equipping students with the necessary knowledge to use the digital world responsibly.
+Ignition: Digital Wellness and Safety is a comprehensive educational program that equips students with the necessary knowledge to use the digital world responsibly.

 This curriculum helps young people feel secure across all platforms as they explore our ever-changing digital landscape.